 * Poor Vincent.
 From what we saw in “Vincent And The Doctor“, Eleven and Amy are the first real friends he’s had in a long, long time, and as far as he knows, they both died horribly in a fiery explosion.

 * “A vortex manipulator, fresh off the wrist of a handsome time agent.
 Ugh, I said ‘off the wrist'”.

 * “I hate good wizards in fairy tales, they always turn out to be him”.

-* “What is it?”
-“Your favorite school topic.
-Your favorite story.
-Never ignore a coincidence, unless you’re busy.
-In which case, always ignore a coincidence”.
+* “Your favorite school topic, your favorite story – never ignore a coincidence.
+Unless you’re busy, in which case, always ignore a coincidence”.

 * “Think of the fear that went into making this box.
 What could inspire that level of fear?
 Hello, you.
 Have we met?”